Engoo Blog Language Tips

 In action and adventure movies, you may hear the hero tell the villain, “Do your worst!”
 This means “Hurt me as much as you can” or “I will never give up, no matter what you do.”
 Dramatic!

-There are also "dos and don'ts," which are lists of things you should and should not do in a specific place or situation.
+Dos and don'ts are lists of things you should and should not do in a specific place or situation.

 Dos and Don'ts When Visiting Japan